The root causes of pride is low self-esteem, unworthiness, and insecurity.

 #6 Impossible standards of perfection.

-Others might see you as flawless—successful, powerful, confident, godly, intelligent, or deeply masculine/feminine.
-But under the surface, you may still wrestle with insecurity, shame, or fear of not being enough.
-Holding up the image of perfection becomes a silent burden, one that isolates you from genuine connection.
+Others might see you as flawless—successful, powerful, confident, godly, intelligent, or deeply masculine/feminine—but beneath the surface, you may still wrestle with insecurity, shame, or fear of not being enough.
+To protect yourself, you maintain the image of perfection, which can isolate you from genuine connection.

 Pride has been stirring up chaos in the Church since the beginning of time.
 Some Baptists feel they’re more biblically sound than Charismatics.
 Meanwhile, some Charismatics feel they’re more in tune with the heart and power of God.
 But can’t we see that both are needed?
 Most denominations carry a piece of God’s character.
 Why not work together in balance and humility, instead of letting Satan’s pride trap keep dividing us?

-When people start to believe they’re more loved by God, more anointed, more intelligent, or more powerful than others—they’ve completely missed the heart of the Gospel.
-Jesus didn’t die so we could compare who’s more spiritual.
-He died to set us free from legalism (Pharisee Vs. Pagans), perfectionism, and self-righteousness.
+When people start to believe they’re more loved by God, more anointed, more intelligent, or more powerful than others, they’ve completely missed the heart of the Gospel.
+Like Jonah, we can sometimes think God’s love is only for the perfect—or only for certain people—but Jesus didn’t die so we could compare who’s more spiritual (Luke 22:24-30).
+He died to set us free from the sins that come from legalism (Pharisee Vs. Pagans), perfectionism, and self-righteousness.
 The truth?
 None of us can be obedient without the Holy Spirit.
 We’re all blind in some area.
 We all need God’s mercy.
 And we all have equal access to His love and power—no one is better than the next.

 Related Article: Dying To Self: 4 Tips To Crucify the Flesh!